felfelyuen/tp/docs/DeveloperGuide.md

 * *FlashCLIArgumentException* - thrown if an invalid input is inputted
 * *QuizCancelledException* - thrown if the quiz is cancelled halfway

-## Instructions for manual testing
+## Appendix E: Instructions for manual testing

 ### Notes
 * *Testing Purpose* - These instructions are for basic testing only